Hungarian University of Agriculture

 9:30 Opening Session

-Prof. Michal Lošťák, Vice-rector, Cech University of Life Sciences
+Prof. Michal Lošťák, Vice-rector, Czech University of Life Sciences

 Julianna Kobolák, Senior Researcher, Hungarian University of Agriculture and Life Sciences, AGRIGEP project coordinator